We believe in fashion as a force for good.

-We are radically transparent about each and every artisan that we work alongside.
+We are honest and transparent about each artisan that we are privileged to work alongside.

-We believe you have the right to know who, where and how your piece was made.
+We believe that you have the right to know who, where, and how your piece was made.
 No exceptions.

-In the list below, we list our partners and communities of operations.
+In the list below, we list our partners and communities in which we operate.